apexskier/github-release-commenter/README.md

 # Release Commenter

-This GitHub Action automatically comments on Issues and PRs when a fix is released for them.
+This GitHub Action automatically comments on and/or labels Issues and PRs when a fix is released for them.

 ## How it works